Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: Related Works

 \section{Related Works}

-The development of GenieReasoner is situated at the intersection of abstract semantic reasoning and high-precision physical control.
-To contextualize our contributions, we survey the literature across two primary dimensions: embodied reasoning frameworks and the evolution of VLA architectures.
+GenieReasoner bridges the gap between abstract semantic reasoning and high-precision physical control.
+We contextualize our approach by surveying the literature across two primary dimensions: embodied reasoning frameworks and the evolution of VLA architectures.